giantswarm/jiralert-app/.github/pull_request_template.md

 ### Testing

-Description on how {APP-NAME} can be tested.
+Description on how jiralert-app can be tested.

 - [ ] fresh install works
   - [ ] AWS